 Dived Up Publications are independent publishers of books for scuba divers, freedivers and snorkellers.
-Our mission is to go beyond the basics to produce specialist books fit for underwater explorers: serious (and not-so-serious), properly researched and well-designed.
-We have published books on underwater photography, diving equipment, freediving, location guides and log books.
+Our mission is to go beyond the basics to produce specialist books for underwater explorers: both serious and not-so-serious, well-researched and beautifully designed.
+Our prime goal is to create go-to books that stand the test of time.

-As we don’t have the huge overheads of large publishers we can consider publishing niche titles which would not otherwise make it into print.
-We then bring together our diving and publishing know-how to create exciting and beautiful books for divers which make it into both the regular book trade and dive shop markets, and are released as eBooks.
+As we don’t have the huge overheads of mainstream publishers we can consider niche titles which would not otherwise make it into print.
+We then combine diving and publishing know-how to create exciting and original books for divers.
+We supply the book trade, dive shops and release ebooks in popular formats too.

-If you have an idea for a book, or have already written something and are trying to get it published we will consider your proposal.
+If you have an idea for a book or if you have already written something and are looking for a publisher, we will consider your proposal.
 On our Submissions page we’ve created a form which makes it easy for authors to send us the details we need to begin with.

 Dived Up Editor-in-Chief

-As a member of Oxford BSAC he was a key part of the team which produced the winning entry for the 2013 Heinke Trophy.
-He is a keen underwater photographer, although so far not up to the very high standards of Dived Up authors!
+As a keen underwater photographer, he hasn’t quite reached the impressive standards of most Dived Up authors and contributors.
 Despite that, he keeps trying and is a member of the British Society of Underwater Photographers.